Magazine

 We do know (and as we’ve seen this year) periods of economic uncertainty tend to make the markets nervous, which can lead to volatility.
 So we recommend using a technique called dollar-cost averaging, which means investing regularly, a little bit at a time, no matter what’s going on in the market.
 You’ll end up investing when markets are up and down in a way that evens out over time.
 It takes the timing guesswork out of it.

-TL,DR: We don’t know how long this period of higher inflation will last.
+TL;DR: We don’t know if inflation will continue to slow toward the Fed’s goal.
 All we can do is try to make the best choices we can with the information we have — and adjust along the way.

 Disclosures